-Once a report of sexual harassment is made, a complainant (i.e. the alleged victim of the sexual harassment) may file a formal complaint requesting an investigation and hearing under this policy.
-A complainant may also elect not to file a formal complaint, in which case the Title IX Coordinator may elect to file a formal complaint if doing so is not clearly unreasonable.
+Upon receipt of a report, the Title IX Coordinator will promptly contact the Complainant (i.e. the alleged victim of the sexual harassment) to discuss the availability of Supportive Measures with or without the filing of a formal complaint, explain to the Complainant the process for filing a formal complaint, and consider the Complainant's wishes with respect to Supportive Measures.
+A Complainant may file a formal complaint requesting an investigation and hearing under this policy.
+A Complainant may also elect not to file a formal complaint, in which case the Title IX Coordinator may elect to file a formal complaint if doing so is not clearly unreasonable.

-Whether a complainant makes a formal complaint or not, the complainant may receive supportive measures during the reporting phase of this process, or ongoing as needed.
-Supportive measures are also available to a respondent.
+Whether a Complainant makes a formal complaint or not, the Complainant may receive Supportive Measures during the reporting phase of this process, or ongoing as needed.
+Supportive Measures are also available to a Respondent.